Marketing: alchemy, magic or science?

-I learnt that research data appears to paint a certain picture (e.g. of the market leader “owning” a set of category attributes), but is often misleading.
+We need to recognise that research data appears to paint a certain picture (e.g. of the market leader “owning” a set of category attributes), but is often misleading.

-I then started to review how advertising and media planning should work (through increasing salience for lots of non/light buyers) – which challenges a huge range of other theories (e.g. of advertising as persuasion).
+All of this understanding drives a recognition of how advertising and media planning should work (through increasing salience for lots of non/light buyers) – which challenges a huge range of other theories (e.g. of advertising as persuasion).

-The learnings from my research has helped me build stronger brands.
-I just wish I had known all of the facts sooner!
 If you would like to know more and think I could help you or your business, do get in contact.

 In the meantime, happy discovering…

-Some sources been directly cited above.
+Some sources have been directly cited above.
 Others were a means to an end: they informed my thinking and pointed me off in new directions to explore even if they are not specifically referenced in the essay.
 I am particularly indebted to Professor Byron Sharp and to Martin Weigel for their excellent guides to these topics.

 - N Barnard and Prof A S C Ehrenberg, Advertising: Strongly Persuasive or Nudging?
 Journal of Advertising Research